for-giobbe/PAINT/markdowns/part_3.md

-# Differential Expression in vicia
+# expression analyses in vicia

 *environiment:* yaml.DE

-*aim:* retrieve crema genes which undergo expression changes after short-term and long-term EFN feeding.
+*aim:* retrieve vicia genes which undergo expression changes subsequently the interaction with crema.

 ---

-To begin we need to quantitate transcript abundance using the script ```slurm_abundances_vicia``` which uses bowtie and RSEM.
+To begin, transcript abundances are inferred using the script ```slurm_abundances_vicia``` which uses bowtie and RSEM.

 The outputs need to be then moved from the main folder to the appropriate one usings ```mv _rep*  abundances/vicia```.

 After that we can proceed to build expression matrices by: